ELDER: Enhancing Lifelong Model Editing with Mixture-of-LoRA: Introduction

-However, these key-value mapping methods exhibit poor robustness and struggle with semantically equivalent inputs (\citealp[]{tian2024instructedit}; \citealp[]{lin2024navigating}).
-Due to the inherent discreteness of their data-adapter mappings, data points on opposite sides of a cluster boundary will map to entirely different adapters.
-Unfortunately, their clustering relies on manually set distance metrics and hyperparameters, resulting in inaccurate cluster boundaries.
-Semantically equivalent data with slight variations (e.g., rephrased sentences) could fall outside the appropriate cluster and are assigned incorrect adapters.
-Consequently, these methods are not robust and prone to errors with rephrased edit data.
-To address the robustness issues in previous discrete mapping methods, we propose an adaptive and continuous learning method named \textbf{ELDER} (\textbf{E}nhancing \textbf{L}ifelong mo\textbf{D}el \textbf{E}diting with mixtu\textbf{R}e of Low-Rank Adapter).
-ELDER facilitates precise and successive updates to model knowledge by utilizing a router network to integrate multiple Low-Rank Adapters (LoRAs) \cite{hu2021lora}, akin to the Mixture-of-Experts (MoE) structure \citep{jacobs1991adaptive_moe_1, jordan1994hierarchical_moe_2}.
-Unlike previous methods, it adaptively generates LoRA weights through end-to-end learning instead of manually set distance metrics, and produces a weighted combination of top-\(k\) LoRA outputs.
+To address the robustness issues in previous discrete mapping methods, we propose a novel approach to create an adaptive and continuous association between factual knowledge and adapter parameters, named ELDER (\textbf{E}nhancing \textbf{L}ifelong mo\textbf{D}el \textbf{E}diting with mixtu\textbf{R}e-of-LoRA).
+ELDER successively updates model knowledge by utilizing a router network to integrate multiple LoRAs~\citep{hu2021lora}, akin to the Mixture-of-Experts (MoE) structure \citep{jacobs1991adaptive_moe_1, jordan1994hierarchical_moe_2}.
+Unlike previous lifelong model editing methods, it adaptively generates LoRA weights through end-to-end learning instead of manually-set distance metrics, and produces a weighted combination of top-\(k\) LoRA outputs.
 For different edits, ELDER dynamically adjusts LoRA weights to produce varied adapter allocations based on edit semantics, ensuring that semantically equivalent inputs are assigned similar allocations to generate consistent model responses.
-This approach maintains a continuous and smooth data-adapter connection, eliminating the risk of using completely different adapter parameters due to slight input variations posed by discrete cluster boundaries.
 Thus, it ensures robust performance.
-To the best of our knowledge, this is the first work to employ a mixture-of-LoRA structure for model editing.
 Another advantage of ELDER lies in its scalability.
 Unlike discrete mapping methods, which require new parameters for each modification, ELDER manages knowledge modifications seamlessly by various LoRA combinations rather than independent adapters.
 Therefore, this approach avoids the need for additional parameters with each successive edit, allowing for scalability to longer editing sequences.
+To the best of our knowledge, this is the first work to employ a mixture-of-LoRA structure for model editing.